 Simplified Controls

-Solid Tip: Don’t put aside your H-shifter just yet.
+Solid Tip: Don’t put aside your H-shifter.
 The geniuses who put this together force you to use the black round buttons on the H-shifter box during quick-time events. dumb.

 Also, you will notice a lack of any further control settings.
 There are no force feedback options to play around with.
 Since you created a profile using the Logitech software, you are able to adjust settings on your own (including degrees of rotation) using the ‘Specific Games Settings’ under the ‘Edit’ menu of the Profiler software.
 I found that I enjoyed the FFB settings out of the box.